Vintage Pulp Dec 6 2020

 It's just a couple going to bed, with one of them beginning to have doubts about the preacher who's come to town and infiltrated several lives.
 But even in minor passages Grubb shines, showing that good writers work hard to describe even less significant moments well.
 That level of attention to detail helps Grubb build tension to the point where it's hard to bear—almost to the level of one of his horror tales—as Preacher psychologically dominates the children at the center of his obsession.
 His mental tortures are mere precursors to his physical violence.

-Night of the Hunter became a great movie because the source material was as deep and rich as a seam of buried of gold.
+Night of the Hunter became a great movie because the source material was as deep and rich as a seam of subterranean gold.
 Filmmakers often make major changes to material and produce something amazing.
 Other times it's best to keep riding the same horse that took you to the rodeo.
 For those who have never seen the film, Grubb's novel will be a special—if terrifying—treat.
 But we think the book is worthwhile even for those who know what's going to happen.
 And we consider Preacher, whose twisted interpretation of scripture is designed to serve his lust for money and power, a relevant character in 2020.

 diggfacebookstumbledelicious